dougbutner/time-token/README.md

 4. Faucet gives 1 token per time unit up to 1 full day, or other time unit when appropriate

-Can I forgiv myself for all the shit that I did,
-When I was gold mine mind wilin

 # Examining These Points